 As part of any risk communication, it will be important to ensure that additional data collected during the cleanup in order to monitor progress (or analysis of those data) is made readily available to the public.
 Additionally, it will be important to cite examples of other similar Superfund sites that have been successfully redeveloped for human uses.
 Some of these examples are presented in Section 3.7 and in Annex C.

 Beyond the issues of chemical risk, as discussed above, another important strategy that may help people get comfortable with the risk at the site is that of phased development.
-For example, if recreational trails are extended into the site, and recreational or commercial buildings are built in reuse zone A-1, people could get used to coming to the site to access these facilities, then perhaps they will get more comfortable with the idea of housing on the unimpacted areas of the site.
+For example, if recreational trails are extended into the site, and recreational or commercial buildings are built in reuse zone A-1, people could get used to coming to the site to access these facilities, then perhaps they will get more comfortable with the idea of additional development at the site.
 The beauty and functionality of the site will speak for itself.

 Liability Assessment